-For later convenience, empirical relations have been derived between the rotor diameters D, power ratings $P{g,rated}$ , as well as the low-speed-shaft equivalent inertias J of the turbines.
-By drawing such relations, it is possible to account for more 110 turbine dimensions, power ratings, and inertias other than those of the reference turbines.
-To this end, the key properties of the reference wind turbines in Table 1 are made use of to obtain the following fitted functions
+For convenience, empirical relations have been derived between the rotor diameters D, power ratings $P{\rm g,rated}$, and low-speed-shaft-equivalent inertias J of the turbines.
+By drawing such relations, it is possible to account for more turbine dimensions, power ratings, and inertias other than those of the reference turbines.
+To this end, the key properties of the reference wind turbines in Table 1 are used to obtain the following fitted functions: